cdgriffith/Box/README.rst

-   box_it_up        False     Recursively create all Boxes from the start (like previous versions) box_safe_prefix  "x"       Character or prefix to prepend to otherwise invalid attributes box_duplicates   "ignore"  When conversion duplicates are spotted, either ignore, warn or error ordered_box      False     Preserve order of keys entered into the box box_intact_types ()        Tuple of objects to preserve and not convert to a Box object
+   box_it_up        False     Recursively create all Boxes from the start (like previous versions) box_safe_prefix  "x"       Character or prefix to prepend to otherwise invalid attributes box_duplicates   "ignore"  When conversion duplicates are spotted, either ignore, warn or error box_intact_types ()        Tuple of objects to preserve and not convert to a Box object
    ================ ========= ===========